 Related Items

-National Trade Council Director Peter Navarro on CNBC’s “Closing Bell” Today
+White House National Trade Council Director Peter Navarro on the Trump administration’s proposed Chinese investment restrictions.